-Biking the Véloroute des Bleuets – French for the Blueberry Route – over two to four days gives you a great sense of the countryside and the culture around the Saguenay – Lac-Saint-Jean region in Quebec.
-The 256 km can be comfortably done in three to four days.
+Cycling the Blueberry Route, also known as the Véloroute des Bleuets in French gives you a great sense of the countryside and the culture around the Saguenay – Lac-Saint-Jean region in Quebec.
+The 256 kilometre route can be comfortably biked in three to four days.

 The Green Route in Quebec

 The province of Quebec has done a brilliant job of putting together a series of biking trails (many are multi-use trails) around the province.
 All of them bundled together are part of what is called the Green Route.

 A couple of years ago I cycled the Green Route through the Eastern Townships and loved the experience.
 Cycling the Blueberry Route was the same positive experience.

 What is the Blueberry Route?